Fabien Clain: Toulouse and Montauban shootings

 Before the Toulouse and Montauban shootings, Clain was still in French prison in March 2012 when Mohammed Merah killed three soldiers as well as a professor and three children in a Jewish school.
 The two men corresponded by mail while in prison and Clain was accused of conspiracy in the scooter attack.
 Clain appears to have gone to Syria after being released from French prison in 2014.

 In April 2015, Clain's name came up in the investigation of a planned attack on a church in Villejuif outside Paris.
 The attack failed when the terrorist shot himself in the leg.
 At some point before November 2015 Clain uttered threats against Bataclan due to the alleged Zionism of its [former] owners.

 Clain released an audio recording on the day after the November 2015 Paris attacks in which he personally claimed responsibility for the attacks.
 This "is only the beginning of the storm and a warning for those who want to meditate and remove their lessons" (translation of the recording).
 The voice recording intonation is reported to be not aggressive but soft, rejoicing in the deaths of the 'idolatrous' at the concert hall and other locations.

 O Disbelievers of the World Nasheed

-A Nasheed (Islamic Chant) by Al-Hayat Media Center, Released in 31 December 2017.
-Sung by Jean-Michel Clain.
-This nasheed shows an apocalyptic view between the Islamic State and the kuffar (disbeliever).
+A nasheed by Al-Hayat Media Center released on 31 December 2017 and sung by Jean-Michel Clain shows an apocalyptic view between the Islamic State and the kuffar.

 Death

-On 20 February 2019, Fabien was killed by an airstrike during the Battle of Baghuz Fawqani.
+On 20 February 2019, Fabien was killed in a drone attack during the Battle of Baghuz Fawqani.
 In a video released in April 2019, he was thanked by Abu Bakr al-Baghdadi for his work.
-His brother Jean-Michel Clain, who was also wounded in the same 20 February, was killed in Syria on 5 May 2019 in a drone attack.
+His brother Jean-Michel Clain, who was also wounded in the same 20 February, was killed in Syria by a mortar two days later.